Cao Ni

-Cao Ni (died 323) was a Chinese military general of Han Zhao and warlord during the Jin dynasty (266–420) and Sixteen Kingdoms period.
+Cao Ni (died September or October 323) was a Chinese military general of Han-Zhao and warlord during the Jin dynasty (266–420) and Sixteen Kingdoms period.
 He was one of the followers of the bandit Wang Mi and followed him into service with Liu Yuan's state of Han.
-Wang Mi entrusted him to secure his family in Qingzhou, but after Wang Mi was killed by Shi Le in 311, Cao Ni gradually became an independent warlord, causing much concern in the Han Zhao court.
+Wang Mi entrusted him to secure his family in Qingzhou, but after Wang Mi was killed by Shi Le in 311, Cao Ni gradually became an independent warlord, causing much concern in the Han-Zhao court.
 He was finally killed in 323 when Shi Le sent his nephew Shi Hu to subdue him once and for all.
 His name can be rendered as Cao Yi.

 Cao Ni left an important mark in 4th century China with the formation of Guanggu City (廣固, in modern Qingzhou, Shandong).
 The city became his capital after he took over the region and would continue to serve as such to the states after his death, Duan Qi and Southern Yan.

 As a follower of Wang Mi

 Cao Ni was from Donglai Commandery, the same commandery where his master, Wang Mi, was from.
 He appeared to have joined Wang Mi some time in 306, during which Wang Mi joined the failed rebellion of Liu Bogen (劉柏根) in Donglai.
-Wang was defeated, became a bandit and terrorized northern China before formally joining Liu Yuan's state, Han Zhao in 308.
+Wang was defeated, became a bandit and terrorized northern China before formally joining Liu Yuan's state, Han-Zhao in 308.
 At that time, Cao Ni was serving as Wang's Chief Clerk of the Left.
 In 309, Wang Mi convinced Liu Yuan to make Cao Ni the acting General Who Maintains The East.
 Wang Mi also asked Liu Yuan to position Cao Ni in Qingzhou, where he would help Wang protect secure his family.
 In Qingzhou, as per Wang Mi's advice, he recruited the local fugitives in Donglai in order to strengthen his numbers.